Ace0x/Heavent/Documentation/Software Requirements/SoftwareRequirements.md

 You can read about some reasons for this structure in this [nicely put article][1].

+As an association aiming to increase the educational value videogames may have in the current and future generations.
+We'd like a game that has includes a level builder so that people understand how videogames are built?

 ### Description

 We’re using the following template to create user stories.